 Dana holds a Master’s Degree in International Affairs from the School of International and Public Affairs at Columbia University where he was a Foreign Language and Area Studies Fellow.
 He was also a William J Clinton Fellow for Service in India.
 Dana and his wife, Karen, live in Rochester, Minnesota with their two sons.

-Barbara Spurrier recently joined Delos as Senior Vice President, Ventures and Administrative Director, Well Living Lab.
+Barbara Spurrier recently joined Delos as Senior Vice President, Ventures and Managing Director, Well Living Lab.
 From 2008 to her appointment at Delos in January 2016, Barbara served as Administrative Director of Mayo Clinic’s Center for Innovation (CFI), responsible for building the CFI from the ground up, with a mission to transform the delivery and experience of health and health care, and advance a competency of innovation across Mayo Clinic.

 Prior to 2008, she held professional appointments as Vice Chair of the Mayo Clinic Department of Medicine, Chief of Ambulatory Care at the Minneapolis Veterans Administration Medical Center (VAMC) and Senior Administrator at HealthPartners.
 Barbara has been active with the University of Minnesota, serving as a preceptor for students, a member of the MHA Alumni Board and participating as a guest lecturer in the business school.
 Barbara has a Leadership Quality Blackbelt Certification from the Juran Institute, is Past President of the Medical Group Management Association (MGMA) Academic Practice Assembly, served on the MGMA Board of Directors and became a Certified Medical Practice Executive (CMPE) in 2008.
 Barbara is co-author of the 2015 book Think Big, Start Small, Move Fast: A Blueprint for Transformation from Mayo Clinic.